hipe/tmx/kiss-rdb-doc/866-the-hack-for-determining-inline-comments.md

     tail-anchored substring that constitutes everything after the equals sign (and one (for now) requisite space character).

-  - [#867.J] mutliline strings will complicate this. for now, imagine they are not supported.
+  - #multi-line strings will complicate this. for now, imagine they are not supported.

 now, parsing this in python is _very_ short and easy with the toml library